 This low mass boiler requires a continuous minimum water flow for proper operation.
-The system pump must be sized to overcome the head loss of the boiler and the heating system in order to achieve the required temperature rise.
-Table 7 provides the heat exchanger pressure drop and temperature rise figures.
+The boiler pump is sized to overcome the head loss of the boiler and the near piping in order to achieve the required temperature rise.
 The temperature rise across the boiler must never exceed 35°F, 19.4°C. The adjustable pump delay turns the pump on each time the burner fires and runs the pump for 20 to 600 seconds after the call for heat is satisfied.